 King George suffered a blocked artery in his right leg and had to postpone a scheduled tour of Australia and New Zealand in order to have surgery to his leg.

 Elizabeth’s brother Patrick Bowes-Lyon, Earl of Strathmore and Kinghorne, died in Scotland.

 Elizabeth’s husband, King George, who had always been a heavy smoker, was diagnosed with lung cancer.

 Elizabeth’s husband, King George, underwent an operation to remove his left lung.

 Princess Elizabeth and the Duke of Edinburgh made a tour of Canada.

 Princess Elizabeth and the Duke of Edinburgh left London to make a tour of the Commonwealth.
 Although advised to stay indoors, King George went to the airport to wave the couple off.

 1952 (6th February)

 Elizabeth’s husband, King George VI, died of lung cancer at Sandringham House, Norfolk.
 He was succeeded by his and Elizabeth’s daughter, Elizabeth.
-To avoid confusion Elizabeth took the title Queen Mother.
+To avoid confusion with her daughter, Elizabeth took the title Queen Mother.

 1952 (15th February)